-The laptop market is saturated with great options in 2019 and is poised to become even more competitive as the year draws to a close.
+The market is saturated with a wealth of the best laptops and is poised to become even more competitive as the year draws to a close.
 Alongside new entries from typical chip makers like Intel and AMD, Qualcomm is entering the laptop market in a big way with systems powered by its capable Snapdragon 8cx system on chip (SoC).

 Like previous Snapdragon designs, the 8cx is a system on chip, or SoC, that combines a number of different controllers and processors into a single chip.
 It’s built on TSMC’s 7nm process — the same one used by AMD’s new 3000-series Ryzen processors — and combines four Kryo 495 Silver, high-efficiency CPU processing cores, with four high-performance Kryo 495 Gold processing cores.
 This is the big/little core setup that Qualcomm has used in its Snapdragon SoC designs for years, delivering high performance as and when required and high-efficiency otherwise, to provide great battery life without sacrificing power.

 This 4 + 4 setup is slightly different to the 1 + 3 + 4 setup employed in Qualcomm’s other high-end Snapdragon SoCs, the 855 and 855+.

 Alongside those general processing cores, the 8cx also integrates Qualcomm’s Adreno 680 graphics processor (GPU) with full support for DirectX12.
 Although we don’t know the clock speed it will run at yet, we know it’s an advanced form of the Adreno 640 found in the Snapdragon 855 and 855+.
 It also supports the latest H.265 video codec and HDR.